 BioPAN has been developed to perform a pathway analysis from lipidomics dataset.
 This dataset must be in the CSV format (Comma-Separated Values) and contain quantitative data.

-After loading the file, a summary of the species in the input file is available (unrecognised/processed/unprocessed species).
-It is then asked to assign a sample group to each sample.
+After loading the file, LipidLynxX 1 is launched to convert the lipid molecular species naming to the BioPAN nomenlature.
+Then, a summary of the lipid molecular species in the input file is available (unrecognised/processed/unprocessed species).
+It is then asked to assign a condition to each sample.

 Finally, it is possible to choose the type of analysis to be performed using the menus on the left: